Categories

 }

-complete -o filenames -F _pcdcomp pcd
+complete -o nospace -F _pcdcomp pcd

 Screencast which shows how the pcd command works.